 I love these space saver bags from Amazon for all travel.

 I also find packing cubes especially handy for family travel because you can keep everyone’s belongings separate.
 You can also use these bags to keep clean clothes and dirty clothes separated.
 We color code in our family and it keeps us (relatively) organized in our hotel room.

-I like to take a crossbody bag or a small backpack.
-You can't not schlep a bunch of stuff into the park with you if you visit with kids…if you figure out a way to avoid that, you'll have to tell me your secrets.
+I like to take a cross body bag or a small backpack like this day pack.
+You can’t not schlep a bunch of stuff into the park with you if you visit with kids…if you figure out a way to avoid that, you’ll have to tell me your secrets.

 12. Hats, sunscreen and sunnies and stuff

-If you're visiting Walt Disney World, know that it will be hot and humid (or probably at least warm) for most of the year.
-Sandy recommends these fun, Disney-inspired neck wraps to keep cool.
-They have non-toxic, water-absorbing crystals inside and all you have to do is soak them in cold water prior to wearing and they'll keep you nice and cool while you enjoy the parks.
+If you’re visiting Walt Disney World, know that it will be hot and humid (or probably at least warm) for most of the year.
+Check out these fun cooling Disney-inspired neck wraps.
+They contain non-toxic, water-absorbing crystals.
+Soak them in cold water prior to wearing and they’ll keep you cool while you enjoy the parks.